 Various Artists "LES GRANDES DUETTISTES DU MUSIC-HALL" (EPM, 1999)

 This collection of humorous music hall duets has some great material on it, most notably some 1948 jazz-jive, boogie-woogie vocals by Charles Aznavour (singing with P. Roche).
 These three tracks, which open the disc, are modeled after the work of African American singers such as Slim Gaillard and Nat King Cole, and are a real change of pace for the normally-stuffy Gallic pop star.
 Charles Trenet has some similarly upbeat, jazzy turns from a decade earlier.
-Some other tracks on here are a bit prissier and more old-school -- perhaps it would have been better if the entire album stuch to this style of swinging "boogie Americaine" vocal -- but really all the material on the album is pretty good.
+Some other tracks on here are a bit prissier and more old-school -- perhaps it would have been better if the entire album stuck to this style of swinging "boogie Americaine" vocal -- but really all the material on the album is pretty good.
 Definitely worth tracking down!

 Various Artists "LES GRANDES ORCHESTRES DU MUSIC-HALL, v.1" (EPM, 1997)